kidkych/h36m-fetch/README.md

 **This is a fork of the [h36m-fetch tool by Aiden Nibali](https://github.com/anibali/h36m-fetch).
 Main difference is that the tar files are extracted in a manner such that subject based folder structure is preserved.
-Further it does not process the dataset in any manner and that is left to the user.**
+Further it does not process the dataset in any manner, simply downloads and extracts the archives.**

 # Human3.6M dataset fetcher